-These issues are often linked to human rights, including gender equality, the rights of national and ethnic minorities, the rights of young LGBT-people and young people's sexual and reproductive rights.
+These efforts target human rights, including gender equality, counteracting honour-related violence and oppression, the rights of young LGBTI-people and efforts to reduce the number of young people who neither work nor study, just to give a few examples.
 Here the Government has identified a need for sector-specific actions that even need to be directed to both young people themselves and to civil society organisations.